joedefen/subshop/README.md

 * The command, `subshop dos gilless girls 1x2`, means download-and-sync subtitles for Gilless Girls, Season 1, Episode 2.
 * `subshop` finds the video file based on the description.
 * `subshop` fetches the list of available subtitles from OpenSubtitles.org, picks one that seems to be the best fit, and downloads it.
-* `subshop` runs VOSK speech recognition to create a "reference" subtitle file requiring nearly 30s in this case; these are poor subtitles, per se, but they are used to fix the timing of downloaded subtitles.
+* `subshop` runs VOSK speech recognition to create a "reference" subtitle file requiring nearly 30s in this case; reference subtitles are too inaccurate to use as "real" subtitles, per se, but reference subtitles are very useful for fix the timing of downloaded, real subtitles.
-* `subshop` correlates the reference subtitles to the downloaded subtitles and finds 450 points of where the text seems to agree, and does a linear fit of the downloaded subs (which results in shifting the subs by about -2304ms and  shifting the speed by 0.123%); after adjustment, the linear fit has an error (i.e., standard deviation or "dev") of 445ms (which is not too bad).
+* `subshop` correlates the reference subtitles to the downloaded subtitles and finds 450 points of where the text seems to agree, and it does a linear fit of the downloaded subs (which results in shifting the subs by about -2304ms and adjusting the speed by 0.123%); after adjustment, the linear fit has an error (i.e., standard deviation or "dev") of 445ms (which is suggested a good fit).
-* `subshop` attempts to find "rifts" (or points of discontinuity probably caused by trimming commercials differently) in the linear fit; it finds 5 rifts (and it fixes overlaps the rift-adjust subs).
+* `subshop` then attempts to find "rifts" (or points of discontinuity probably caused by cutting commercials differently) in the linear fit; it finds 5 rifts (and it fixes overlaps the rift-adjust subs).
 * `subshop` determines the error of the rift adjusted subs as 404ms (i.e., a slight improvement).
 * `subshop` decides to keep the linear adjusted subs (if rift adjusted subs had been sufficiently better, they would have been chosen), and it places them "next" to the video with a compatable name (not shown).